August 3, 2021

 Today is National Watermelon Day, and in honor of one of our favorite summer foods we're featuring five amazing ways to use this summer staple.…Read This Post

 Bread is a staple of many destinations we offer for our food tours and cooking vacations, and perhaps the best examples of this are France and Italy, where bread making is a true art.
 In France, the classic and famous baguette is perhaps one of the most instantly identifiable culinary products in the world.

 So what is a baguette?
 A baguette is basically defined by three things:

 A classic baguette is a couple feet long and only a couple inches in diameter, although you can find shorter or longer versions.
 When buying it in France they’ll wrap paper around the middle so you can put it under your arm.
 The word “baguette” means wand or baton, which perfectly describes the shape of the loaf.

 Part of what makes a baguette a baguette is the method of baking, which traditionally includes the use of steam.
 This allows the loaf to expand in the oven during the baking process, creating a lighter crumb.
 It also aids the formation of the distinctive crust, which is crisp to the point of hardness at times.

 The traditional baguette loaf is made from only four ingredients, flour, water, yeast, and salt.
 The yeast can be from a pre-ferment or starter yeast, or from commercial yeast.
 Our favorite baguette recipes is the Pain a l’Ancienne recipe from American master baker Peter Reinhart.
 The recipes could not be more simple!

 What is your favorite way to eat a baguette?
 With butter and jam, olive oil, creamy French cheeses?
+Do you like to use it for sandwiches (like this one)?
 We like it in any of these ways, and plain as well!

 By Peg Kern